Modzzzzz/ModzBott/README.md

 ##### m/setprefix
 >Change the prefix of ModzBott to whatever you want it to be for your server.
 >**Only server admins can use this command**.
+##### m/info
+>This command should only be used if you understand languages and versions.
+>This command will show you all information about the bot client including bot version, language and server count.

 ### Clear Command